asifkabani/bootcamp-training/css.md

 When an element's position is set to fixed, it will stay in place even when the user scrolls.
 Fixed elements are taken out of the normal flow and other elements will position themselves as if the fixed element does not exist.
 For navbars or footers that you want to remain stuck to the top or bottom of the screen, this is often the best approach.

+**Tip:** A fixed element does not leave a gap in the page where it would normally have been located.

 ***Offsets*** are given by CSS for us to use: left, right, top, bottom.
 These properties can be used on elements whose position is set to fixed, relative, and absolute, but not static.

 **Relative**